iut-ibk/DynaMind-ToolBox/doc/module.rst

 ..

-Data Stream Definition using ViewContainer
+Data stream definition using ViewContainer
 ------------------------------------------
 When using the DynaMind-GDAL API ViewContainers provide an easier way to define and access the data stream.
 ViewContainer enhance the View definition described before, providing a more direct access to its data.
 This means